Tourism & Hospitality Internships in Zanzibar

 Visa Requirements

-Some interns are additionally required to obtain a Work Permit in-country and the cost is US$200.
 If this is required then it will be arranged with you during the orientation, as coordinators will assist you at the Zanzibar Labour Office.
-(Note that this does not apply to medical internships).
+Please note that the requirements and costs for such visas and/or permits are outside the control of Intern Abroad HQ and are subject to change without notice.

 Accommodation and WiFi